Pentagram Chile: Early years (1985—1987)

 Through tape trading, Pentagram were able to release a 7″ single in Switzerland via Chainsaw Murder Records.
 This disc, containing the demo songs "Fatal Predictions" and "Demoniac Possession", was released by the owner of the label, a man who called himself Dinosaur and had worked as a roadie for Celtic Frost.

 Despite enjoying the recognition of the metal scene, members of Pentagram were discouraged to see that there was no interest from domestic and foreign labels to sign them.
 The public admired them, paradoxically, spitting at them at each of their performances, which was a common practice at the time.
 The discomfort that this caused, coupled with the immaturity of its own members, sealed the end for the group, who left the scene in 1988 with a concert at Manuel Plaza with about two thousand people in attendance.

-Come-back failure (1991–1992)
+Failed comeback (1991–1992)

 In 1991, Anton Reisenegger tried to restart Pentagram, but this time, without the original members, one year after the death of Bey Peña.
 Eduardo Topelberg had returned to Dorso to help them record Romance.
 Then, Reisenegger teamed up with drummer Marcelo Ulloa to record the demo White Hell.
 In this demo, Reisenegger recorded guitar, bass and vocals with Ulloa behind the drum kit.
 In the search of a new bassist, Reisenegger found Miguel Angel Montenegro, after his stay as a session bass player for Squad and Fallout.
 This line-up failed to record any songs, even though they had a presentation with concert flyers displaying a picture of these aforementioned members.